GERSL/VZA-COLD/README.md

 # VZA-COLD: Viewing Zenith Angle (VZA) stratified COntinuous monitoring of Land Disturbance (COLD)
 VZA-COLD detects nighttime light (NTL) change at 15 arc-second spatial resolution with daily updating capability based on [NASA's Black Marble products](https://blackmarble.gsfc.nasa.gov/).

+This page has been created for peer review purposes.

 ## Code Explanation
 We provide the code resources (package name associated with the folder provided in the code) for our publication, which are programmed in MATLAB (2022b) and Python (3.10):
 - **LandsatData**: Data processing and density analysis (Python)